PlaidCloud/website/content/en/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver.md

 ## {{% heading "prerequisites" %}}

-You should be familiar with the Kubernetes
+You should be familiar with the PlaidCloud
 [container runtime requirements](/docs/setup/production-environment/container-runtimes).

 <!-- steps -->